Product structure extension of the Alon--Seymour--Thomas theorem: Abstract

 \section{Abstract}

-A classical result of Alon, Seymour and Thomas [1990] states that every $n$-vertex graph excluding $K_t$ as a minor has treewidth less than $t^{3/2}\sqrt{n}$.
-Illingworth, Scott and Wood [2022] recently refined this result by showing that every such graph is a subgraph of some graph with treewidth $t-1$, where each vertex is blown up by a complete graph of order $\sqrt{tn}$.
-We prove that the treewidth of $H$ can be reduced to $4$ while keeping blowups of size $O_t(\sqrt{n})$.
+Alon, Seymour and Thomas [1990] proved that every $n$-vertex graph excluding $K_t$ as a minor has treewidth less than $t^{3/2}\sqrt{n}$.
+Illingworth, Scott and Wood [2022] recently refined this result by showing that every such graph is a subgraph of some graph with treewidth $t-2$, where each vertex is blown up by a complete graph of order $\OO(\sqrt{tn})$.
+Solving an open problem of Illingworth, Scott and Wood [2022], we prove that the treewidth bound can be reduced to $4$ while keeping blowups of order $\OO_t(\sqrt{n})$.
+As an extension of the Lipton--Tarjan theorem, in the case of planar graphs, we show that the treewidth can be further reduced to $2$, which is best possible.
+We generalise this result for $K_{3,t}$-minor-free graphs, with blowups of order $\OO(t\sqrt{n})$.
+This setting includes graphs embeddable on any fixed surface.